tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 <?php } ?>
 ```

-I think we call all agree that is pretty ugly but if left to get out of control
+I think we can all agree that is pretty ugly but if left to get out of control
-it can get a whole lot uglier!
+it can get a lot uglier!

 The solution to this is to not mix your HTML & PHP code together and maintain a
 clear separation between the to.
 This also allows designers to work on the user